Hubble 3D (2010)

 Cast: |

-The film takes the viewer past Saturn’s aurora, the Helix Nebula in the constellation of Aquarius, the Pillars of Creation in the Eagle Nebula, the Andromeda Galaxy, and the Butterfly Nebula.
-The HST has provided data and imagery so detailed that scientists and film technicians have been able to put viewers “inside” the images during two extended CGI fly-throughs.
-In one sequence, gaseous clouds billow while million-mile-an-hour stellar winds blow through a cloud canyon in the Orion Nebula some 90 trillion miles across.
-These data-driven animations were created by the Office of Public Outreach at the Space Telescope Science Institute and the Advanced Visualization Laboratory at the National Center for Supercomputing Applications.
+The movie showcases a journey through various stunning locations, such as Saturn’s aurora, the Helix Nebula in Aquarius, the Pillars of Creation in the Eagle Nebula, the Andromeda Galaxy, and the Butterfly Nebula.
+Through the use of highly detailed data and imagery from the HST, viewers are immersed within these images in two extended CGI fly-throughs.
+One sequence features billowing gaseous clouds and fast-moving stellar winds blowing through a vast canyon in the Orion Nebula, spanning 90 trillion miles.
+These captivating animations were produced by the Office of Public Outreach at the Space Telescope Science Institute and the Advanced Visualization Laboratory at the National Center for Supercomputing Applications.